Pheochromocytoma: Anatomic imaging

 Anatomic imaging refers to computed tomography (CT) [CAT scan] or magnetic resonance imaging (MR) scans.
 These imaging modalities serve to initially locate the tumor and provide detailed information about size, morphology, and structural relation to adjacent internal structures.
 Traditionally, a patient presents to their physician for symptoms concerning for a pheochromocytoma, which prompts a biochemical evaluation.
 If the results are positive, the patient is referred for anatomic imaging with a CT or MR scan.
 However, as anatomic imaging becomes more readily available, patients are referred to an endocrinologist after an incidental (unanticipated finding) adrenal nodule is found on a scan ordered for another reason.
-For example, "Patient M" presents to his local emergency room for abdominal pain and a CT is ordered to rule-out appendicitis; however, the radiologist notes there is a 3.5 centimeter right adrenal mass.

-While there has not been a consensus on if CT or MR is the preferred imaging modality in pheochromocytoma, each method has its associated strengths and weaknesses.
+While there has not been a consensus on whether CT or MR is the preferred imaging modality in pheochromocytoma, each method has its associated strengths and weaknesses.
 As CT expose the patient to ionizing radiation, MR is preferred in children and pregnant women.
 Furthermore, the intravenous contrast used in CT can cause kidney damage and should therefore be avoided in patients with pre-existing damage.
-However, patients who struggle with being in confined spaces for extended periods of time (claustrophobia) cannot often tolerate an MR as the machine is close-ended compared to the open-ended design of a CT.
+However, patients who struggle with being in confined spaces for extended periods (claustrophobia) cannot often tolerate an MR as the machine is close-ended compared to the open-ended design of a CT.
 When patients become anxious and begin to move in the machine, this causes motion artifact, which occurs less in CT-based images.

 Compared to CT and MR, ultrasound is not a preferred imaging modality and should be avoided in the pheochromocytoma patient.
-However, in specific patient populations where avoid ionizing radiation is the top priority (children, pregnant women), ultrasound can be used as an adjunct method when MR may be unavailable or the patient is unable to complete the scan.
+However, in specific patient populations where avoiding ionizing radiation is the top priority (children, pregnant women), ultrasound can be used as an adjunct method when MR may be unavailable or the patient is unable to complete the scan.
 Furthermore, if an acute adrenal hemorrhage is suspected in a pheochromocytoma patient, ultrasound is a quick, painless, radiation-less, and cheap modality for a "first-pass" before the above imaging modalities or surgery is used to confirm the diagnosis.